 When it comes to financial scams, we often think: ‘that’ll never happen to me’.
-But figures from banking and financial services trade association UK Finance show that unauthorised financial fraud is the most common crime in the UK, with losses of £731.8 million across payment cards, remote banking and cheques in 2017.
+But figures from banking and financial services trade association UK Finance show that unauthorised financial fraud is the most common crime in the UK, with losses of £374.3 million across payment cards, remote banking and cheques in the first half of 2020.
+Meanwhile a total of £207.8 million was lost to authorised push payment scams.
 You can read the full report here.

 Scammers keep getting smarter, making it much harder to spot when someone is trying to get hold of your cash.
 In fact, research from the Take Five campaign showed that just 9% of people can successfully spot a scam.